 Currently, ABBA has retired her from the educational field, and He has launched her into a worldwide ministry.
 She is committed to empowering university students, women, children, and families to connect and grow more intimate with Jesus Christ, the Holy Spirit, and Father God.
 This commitment and passion led her to begin Rana Sullivan Ministries, which heals, trains, and equips this generation at every age and every season in life to fulfill their callings, walk-in boldness with the Holy Spirit, and grow more intimate with Father God.

 To fulfill the commission as stated by Jesus Christ of Nazareth in

 Mark 16:15-18.
-We are committed to take the Gospel of Jesus Christ to all the world.
+We are committed to taking the Gospel of Jesus Christ to all the world.

-Our purpose is evangelizing for the lost souls and encouraging the body of Christ.
+Our purpose is to evangelize for the lost souls and encourage the body of Christ.

 Father God has called Rana Sullivan Ministries to reach the sons and daughters through evangelism.
 To teach and mentor through our prayer meetings, small groups, and conferences throughout the year as directed by the Holy Spirit.

 Our God is one who manifests in three persons- the Father, the Son Jesus Christ, and the Holy Spirit, being co-equal.
 (Philippians 2:6).